Find Online Colleges

 The Cactus Wren, (Campylorpynchus brunncicapillum,) was adopted as the official state bird of Arizona on March 16, 1931.
 It remained Arizona's only official wildlife representative until 1985

 The Cactus Wren lives 2-4 years and is protected by federal law, as are all songbirds in Arizona.
 It is illegal to hunt or possess live specimens.
 The Cactus Wren was officially designated the Arizona State Bird by legislative action on March 16, 1931.The Cactus Wren is the largest wren in Arizona, measuring 7 to 8 inches in length.
 Its song is a rather raucous and unmusical cha-cha-cha which sounds like a car engine trying to turn over.

-Description of the Arizona State Bird: Cactus Wren
+Arizona State Bird: Cactus Wren

 The Cactus Wren's back is brown with white spots and its under-parts, including the throat, are lighter colored with black spots.
 The bill is as long as its head and curves down slightly.
 Its wing feathers have white bars and its tail has black bars.
 A distinctive white line appears over each eye.
 The Cactus Wren resides at lower elevations in the southern and western part of the state below the Mogollon Rim.
 It can also be found in parts of Utah, Texas, New Mexico, California, and Mexico.